fossology/fossology/ui-nk/README.txt

 If you have any comments or feedback, please let me know: Neal Krawetz

-Things that are known to not work right now:
-  - Menus: the CSS does not support IE6.
-But IE7, Firefox, Safari, and Opera all work.
-  - Lots of functionality is missing.
-I am still building plugins.

 To use:
   - Run "make".
 This will create the path_include php file.